A Short Hike: Plot

+Claire can take part in many side activities while hiking, including "beach-stick-ball".
+Beach-stick-ball is a variant of beach volleyball where players hit the ball with sticks instead of hands.
-The protagonist and player character is Claire, a young bird who spends her days off by traveling to Hawk Peak Provincial Park, where her Aunt May works as a ranger.

-In an opening cutscene, Claire's mother drives her to a ferry that will take her to the park for the summer.
-When Claire arrives, her aunt informs her that there's no cell phone reception in the park except for at Hawk Peak.
+Claire, a young bird, decides to spend her days off by travelling to Hawk Peak Provincial Park, where her Aunt May works as a ranger.
+Claire's mother drives her to a ferry that will take her to the park for the summer.
+When Claire arrives, her aunt informs her that there is no cell phone reception except at Hawk Peak, the tallest point in the park.
 Claire has never hiked the Hawk Peak Trail before, but is expecting an important call, so she decides to hike to the summit.
 It is then up to the player whether Claire helps the other animals on the island or heads straight for Hawk Peak.
 A sign at the mountain's base warns it is a strenuous hike and other characters remark that the trail is too difficult for them.

-When Claire reaches the peak, she congratulates herself for making it and stands in view of an aurora.
-Soon her cell phone rings, revealing that the caller is her mother.
+When Claire reaches the peak, she congratulates herself for making it and stands in front of an aurora.
+Soon, her cell phone rings, revealing that the caller is her mother.
 She acknowledges that she had a surgery after sending Claire away.
-Claire is upset she wasn't there for her, but Claire's mother says she is proud of Claire for climbing Hawk Peak.
+Claire is upset she was not there for her, but Claire's mother says she is proud of Claire for climbing Hawk Peak.
 The call is interrupted when an updraft emerges from the mountain.
 It makes Claire nervous, but her mother urges her to ride it before it disappears.
 Claire rides the updraft, soaring over the park.

-Claire can then return to her aunt, whereupon she explains to her all of the side activities she did on her hike.
+Claire then returns to her aunt and tells her about all her side activities during the hike.
 Afterwards, she finally goes to sleep.